MelissaBuckingham/CricketTravelSite/README.md

 ![Screenshots of the Jigsaw test of CSS](images/jigsawValidation.jpg "Jigsaw Validation CSS") No issues found at all.

+I spent a lot of time trying to create a popup that confirms whether the user really wants to delete an item or not.
+I was doing it just on the products.html file, and testing on the product-detail page, so I couldn't work out why it wasn't working.
+I eventually realised that all I needed to do was add the code to product_detail.html.
+Problem solved!

 ## Deployment
 My site was deployed on Heroku at https://fantasy-database-93b7701d6f44.herokuapp.com/